The Cohort Arc

 The first cohort is being formed.

-If you are ready for a structured journey from mentorship through to publication — or if you know someone who is — the time to engage is now.
+If you are ready for the full arc (mentorship through to publication) or know someone who is, the first cohort is forming now.

 Apply to the arc Nominate someone →